 The hipsters have claimed this style and we don’t blame them as it is cool.
 The swooper keeps the sides shaved just slightly longer than the usual 2 or 3 guards while leaving the hair on top long, swooping it to the side for a unique take on the classic pomp.
 Head to your local tattoo parlor and then go pick yourself up a pair of matte black frames.
 You’ll be good to go.

-The Short Pomp
+8. The Short Pompadour Haircuts

 If you are more reserved and just want a little volume on top, you can always go for the short pompadour.
 The short pomp is just like the classic but the hair is shorter and more tapered.
 The look is clean and easy to style and will have you out the door in no time, and looking great as well.

-Long Hair Pomp
+9. Long Hair Pompadour Hairstyles

 This is an interesting choice, and often it resembles a faux hawk as the long strands are brushed up high and back.
 The rollback effect is dramatic if the sides are cleanly shaved.
 This look shows that the pompadour has no boundaries and is flexible.